Are You Happy?

 Benefits of happiness.

-• Physical health, feeling of positivity, and fulfillment are seen to benefit cardiovascular health, the immune system, inflammation levels, and blood pressure among other things.
+• Physical health, feelings of positivity, and fulfillment are seen to benefit cardiovascular health, the immune system, inflammation levels, and blood pressure among other things.

 Happiness can be determined by: